Marrying the Billionaire by Mistake

 Harmony Health Center, Pain Management Department, Consultation Room 1.

-The benches outside the room were packed with people, mostly men, all waiting for Matilda Spencer to call their numbers.
+The benches outside were packed with people, mostly men, all waiting for Matilda Spencer to call their numbers.

-A young guy in his twenties came out looking thrilled, his face full of excitement.
+A young guy in his twenties walked out looking thrilled, his face full of excitement.

 "Dr. Spencer is really gorgeous.
-Even with a mask on, those eyes of hers are captivating, and her voice is so sweet and soft..."
+Even with a mask on, her eyes were mesmerizing, and her voice was soft and gentle..."

 His friend asked, "Did Dr. Spencer prescribe you any medicine?"

-The guy looked puzzled.
+The looked completely puzzled.
 "I came in for leg pain, right?
-But Dr. Spencer told me to go to the pharmacy and buy some diuretic tea and drink it for a while.
+But Dr. Spencer told me to buy some diuretic tea from the pharmacy and drink it for a while.
 What does a diuretic have to do with leg pain?"

 His friend laughed.
 "Dr. Spencer's saying you've got too much water in your brain that needs draining."